-The Associate of Science degree in Agricultural Studies is designed for adults working in an agricultural environment that restricts their opportunity to attend classes on campus in the bachelor’s degree program.
-This is designed for those wanting to focus on agricultural courses that will be beneficial to their work situations and in an online format that can be completed in two years.
+The Associate of Science degree in Agricultural Studies is designed for adults working in an agricultural environment that restricts their opportunity to attend classes in the onsite bachelor’s degree program.
+The degree consists of 60 credit hours including 39 credit hours of Agricultural Studies courses, 18 credit hours of A.S.
+General Education requirements, and 3 elective credits.

 The A.S. in Agricultural Studies is based on 60 credit hours.
 Courses will be offered in 8-week sessions.
 Two sessions would be offered each semester (16-weeks).
-A student will need to earn a minimum 60 cred hours of which a minimum of 18 credit hours must be in General Studies.
+A student will need to earn a minimum 60 credit hours of which a minimum of 18 credit hours must be in General Studies.
 In order to complete prerequisite requirements for Agricultural Studies courses, students must complete BSC 1010 General Biology.

 Program Mission and Outcomes

 The mission of the Non-Traditional Education programs is to engage the Warner online community with a Christ-centered worldview and to prepare students/graduates for effective leadership and service, which supports the institutional mission of guiding individuals toward Christ-like character and intellectual maturity while equipping them to serve.

 Students majoring in Agricultural Studies will meet the following outcomes, which coordinate with Warner University’s mission to provide academic excellence and a Christian learning environment.

 - Students will demonstrate academic competence in at least one functional area.